George Carnegie Palmer

+Between 1908 and 1919, his firm was called Palmer, Hornbostel and Jones and specialized in university and government buildings.
+A stand-out of this era is the Beaux Arts style Oakland City Hall in California which is listed on the National Register of Historic Places.
+Other important projects by Palmer in the early 20th century include the Hartford City Hall, the Pittsburgh City-County Building, the campus and buildings for Emory College, and dormitory and fraternity houses for Northwestern University.

 Early life

-Palmer was born in New York City and grew up in Manhattan on Madison Avenue.
-He was the son of Sarah Parker and Nicholas F. Palmer, a banker.
+Palmer was born in New York City on December 20, 1861, and grew up in the Borough of Manhattan on Madison Avenue.
+He was the son of Sarah Parker and Nicholas F. Palmer, a wealthy banker.
 He attended Columbia University, graduating with a degree in architecture in 1883.
 While at Columbia, he was a member of the Fraternity of Delta Psi (St. Anthony Hall).

 Career

 In 1888 and 1889, Palmer worked for architect Frederick Clarke Withers as a general superintendent for the construction of the Chapel of the Good Shepherd and other structures on Blackwell Island.
 However, Palmer would form and reorganize his own partnerships throughout his career.

-Wood and Palmer
+Palmer was a member of the Architectural League of New York from 1895 to 1934.

+Early career

 In 1890, Palmer established the firm of Wood and Palmer, Architects in New York City with George Edward Wood, another graduate of Columbia University and a native New Yorker.
 Henry F. Hornbostel worked for Wood and Palmer after graduating from Columbia University in 1891.
 However, he left to attend the École des Beaux-Arts in France after two years.

-Wood, Palmer & Hornbostel

-In 1897, Hornbostel returned from France and joined the firm which became Wood, Palmer and Hornbostel.
-In this early phase of their career, they designed a number of mansions in New York City.
+In 1897, Hornbostel returned from France and joined the firm that became Wood, Palmer and Hornbostel.
+In this early phase of their career, the firm designed several mansions in New York City.

-In 1889, Palmer and Hornbostel designed an early French Renaissance style house for Edith S. Logan, widow of John A. Logan, located at 434 Riverside Drive in New York City.
-The Logan mansion was five stories tall, plus a basement.
-On July 4, 1912, the Columbia chapter of the Fraternity of Delta Psi (St. Anthony Hall) purchased the house from Logan and still use it today as their chapter house It is listed on the National Register of Historic Places as Delta Psi, Alpha chapter.
-It is also a contributing building to the Broadway-Riverside Drive Historic District.
+In 1898, Palmer and Hornbostel designed a Beaux Arts and French Renaissance revival style house for the Columbia chapter of the Fraternity of Delta Psi (St. Anthony Hall).
+Today, it is listed on the National Register of Historic Places as Delta Psi, Alpha Chapter building.
+It is also an architecturally significant building in the Broadway-Riverside Drive Historic District.